contagon/3DVision/README.md

 # 3DVision
-A simple stereo vision application
+A simple stereo vision application.
+All code available here: https://github.com/contagon/3DVision

 # Idea	generation
 The idea we chose to implement was a super-powered super-efficient ball-tracker, like an upgrade of HW4.
 Our goal was to track the trajectory of a ball traveling through the air and use the covariance to calculate a search area for the next step, improving tracking efficiency (small region to search for ball).
 To do this, we used two webcameras screwed to a rail of 80/20.
 We calibrated those cameras using the same method as used in HW4.
 Using the calibration parameters, we then found the 3D pose of the ball.
 We were then able to use a Kalman filter to improve the trajectory estimates and get the covariance of the trajectory of the ball.
 We then plotted the calculated position, next 5 timestep predictions along with their covariance rings, onto one of the stereo images.